 Curriculum and school material

 Teaching materials developed by teachers-authors from public schools and other specialists in the teaching of the English language, which aim to promote alignment with the local context and engagement of teachers and students.
-It includes teaching material for the sixth grade of lower secondary education to the third grade of upper secondary education, technical and vocational education.

 Teacher training activities aimed at teaching practises and linguistic improvement.
 An English language course will be offered, which can be used free of charge by any teacher in the country, in order to facilitate self-development and autonomy in improving technical and pedagogical skills.